sujood993/BackendAssignment/README.md

 is to identify the imperfect areas and improve them whilst keeping the backwards compatibility.

 #### New feature
-Please modify the project to add statistics for the wishlist items.
+Please modify the project to add for the wishlist items.
 Statistics should include:

 - total items count
 - average price of an item